-- 3.9 The Authority's Borrowing Strategy is set out in Appendix B Paragraph 5. - 3.10 The Authority is forecast, from 1st April 2019, to be in an under borrowed position.
-This means that the Capital Financing Requirement (CFR) has not been fully funded from long-term external borrowing as cash supporting the Authority's reserves and balances has been used as a short-term measure. - 3.11 The use of internal borrowing has been an effective strategy in recent years as: - (a) It has enabled the Authority to avoid significant external borrowing costs; and - (b) It has mitigated significantly the risks associated with investing cash in what has often been a volatile and challenging market. - 3.12 The internal borrowing position will be carefully reviewed and monitored on an ongoing basis to consider any changes to borrowing rates as well as current and future cash flow constraints. - 3.13 The external borrowing requirement will also be kept under review, and long-term external loans will be secured within the parameters established by the authorised limit and operational boundary for external debt. - 3.14 Further long-term external borrowing may be undertaken, in excess of the current forecasts, if it is not possible or desirable to sustain the anticipated internal borrowing position. - 3.15 Opportunities to generate savings by refinancing or prematurely repaying existing long-term debt will also be kept under review.
-Potential savings will be considered in the light of the current treasury position and the costs associated with such actions.
+- 3.9 The Authority's Borrowing Strategy is set out in Appendix B Paragraph 4. - 3.10 The Authority is currently maintaining an under borrowed position.
+This means that the Capital Financing Requirement (CFR) has not been fully funded from long-term external borrowing as cash supporting the Authority's reserves and balances has been used as a short-term measure. - 3.11 The use of internal borrowing has been an effective strategy in recent years as: - (a) It has enabled the Authority to avoid significant external borrowing costs; and - (b) It has mitigated significantly the risks associated with investing cash in what has often been a volatile and challenging market. - 3.12 The internal borrowing position will be carefully reviewed and monitored on an ongoing basis to consider any changes to borrowing rates as well as current and future cash flow constraints. - 3.13 The external borrowing requirement will also be kept under review, and long-term external loans will be secured within the parameters established by the authorised limit and operational boundary for external debt. - 3.14 Opportunities to generate savings by refinancing or prematurely repaying existing longterm debt will also be kept under review.
+Potential savings will be considered in light of the current treasury position and the costs associated with such actions.